hgcl/clara-le/src/posts/creating-a-ui-library-for-nextjs-with-storybook.md

 ];
 ```

 Build the `dist` package again, you should now see a `.module.css` file inside each component folder.
-If yes: great success!
+If that's your case: great success!

 <aside>